mohsend/mohsend.github.io/_posts/2017-05-11-elon-musk-book.markdown

 [^send]: [Send to Kindle by E-mail](https://www.amazon.com/gp/sendtokindle/email "Amazon.com: Send to Kindle by E-mail")

-[^gutenberg]: There are thousands of public domain books in [Project Gutenberg](https://www.gutenberg.org/ "A digital library of free ebooks.") and whole lot of public domain stuff from books and audiobooks to paintings and photographies in [The Internet Archive](https://www.archive.org/ "Internet Archive: Digital Library of Free Books, Movies, Music...").
+[^gutenberg]: There are thousands of public domain books in [Project Gutenberg](https://www.gutenberg.org/ "A digital library of free ebooks.").
+You can also find a whole lot of public domain stuff from books and audiobooks to paintings and photographies in [The Internet Archive](https://www.archive.org/ "Internet Archive: Digital Library of Free Books, Movies, Music...").

 [^intern]: The exciting and grueling life of a SpaceX intern, where you meet Elon Musk and 'work whatever 80 hours a week you want' [article on  Business Insider](http://www.businessinsider.com/life-on-rocket-road-what-its-like-to-intern-at-spacex-2015-6).